Denis Istomin

-Denis Olegovich Istomin (born 7 September 1986) is an Uzbekistani professional tennis player.
-He won two singles titles (at the 2015 Aegon Open Nottingham and 2017 Chengdu Open) and achieved a career-high singles ranking of world No. 33 in August 2012.
-In January 2017, he defeated defending champion Novak Djokovic in the second round of the Australian Open.
+Denis Olegovich Istomin (born 7 September 1986) is an Uzbek professional tennis player.
+He reached a career-high ATP singles ranking of world No. 33, achieved on 13 August 2012 and a best doubles ranking of No. 59, reached on 8 October 2012.
+His most notable result is defeating second seed and defending champion Novak Djokovic at the 2017 Australian Open.

+Istomin won two ATP Tour singles titles, at the 2015 Nottingham Open and 2017 Chengdu Open.

 Personal life

 Denis Istomin was born in Orenburg to Russian parents Oleg Istomin and Klaudiya Istomina.
 His father moved the family to Tashkent, Uzbekistan, when Denis was 3 months old.
 Denis is coached by his mother, who introduced him to the sport at an early age.
 Injuries resulting from a car crash in 2001 en route to an event kept Istomin away from tennis for 2 years, with doctors initially stating that he would never hold a racquet again.
 Despite this, Istomin resumed training in April 2003.

 He is good friends with Varvara Lepchenko, who previously played for Uzbekistan.